DEVITY-IOT/devity-iot.github.io/website/docs/reference/certificate-authority.md

 ## Role of CA in KEYNOA Cloud

-CA in KEYNOA cloud is responsible to issue application certificates to all KEYNOA Client applications on the device as shown in the figure below.
+CA in KEYNOA cloud is responsible to issue App Certificates to all KEYNOA Client applications on the device as shown in the figure below.

 ![KEYNOA](/img/KEYNOA/reference-doc/CA-1.png)